UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 # Results & Discussion

-After we decided to approach our problem as regression issue, we chose four typical regression supervised machine learning models `Ridge`, `OneVsRestClassifier(LogisticRegression)`, `SVR`, and `RandomForestRegressor`(Van Rossum and Drake 2009), (Pedregosa et al.
-2011).
-To better understand the performance of our selected models, we decided to evaluate negative mean squared error, negative root mean squared error, negative mean absolute error, r squared and MAPE scores given this is a regression issue with multiple feature coefficients.
+After we decided to approach our problem as regression issue, we chose common regression supervised machine learning models `Dummyregressor` (our baseline model), `Ridge`, `SVR`, and `RandomForestRegressor`(Van Rossum and Drake 2009), (Pedregosa et al. 2011).
+To better understand the performance of our selected models, we decided to evaluate negative mean squared error, negative root mean squared error, negative mean absolute error and r squared scores given this is a regression issue with multiple feature coefficients.
 The cross-validation scores for each model is summarized in the Table 1.
 We discovered that `RandomForestRegressor` returned the highest cross-validation score, and so next we decided to further tune the `RandomForestRegressor` model via feature selection and hyper-parameter optimization to address the issue of overfitting.

 Moreover there is an issue of imbalanced dataset.
 This bias in the training dataset can influence many machine learning algorithms, leading